waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LADDER**: A traversable warp tile.
 Activated by stepping *onto* the tile, which immediately triggers the warp.
 No additional button presses are needed.

 # Current Quest: Olivine Lighthouse
-- **Objective:** Investigate the sick Pokémon at the Olivine Lighthouse.
+- **Objective:** Reach the top floor to find Jasmine and the sick Pokémon.
-- **Status:** I am on the 2nd floor of the Olivine Lighthouse, in the eastern section.
+- **Status:** I am on the 2nd floor of the Olivine Lighthouse.
 - **Olivine Lighthouse Puzzle:**
   - **Objective:** Reach the top floor to find Jasmine and the sick Pokémon.
-  - **Key Insight:** Progress is made by falling through pits on 2F to access a sealed-off eastern section of 1F.
-The path upwards is from this eastern section.
+  - **Key Insight:** The path to the upper floors is accessed by falling through the pits at (16, 13) and (17, 13) on 2F.
+This leads to a sealed-off eastern section of 1F, which contains the ladder to the upper floors.
   - **Summary of Findings:**
     - **2F:** The western path has a ladder at (5, 3) leading up to a confirmed dead end on 3F.
-The eastern path is where I am currently exploring.
+The eastern path is where the correct progression path is located.
-    - **3F:** The western side, accessed from 2F, is a confirmed dead end.
-The eastern side is currently inaccessible.
-  - **Current Hypothesis:** The correct path to the upper floors must be on this eastern side of 2F.
-I am systematically searching the area.

 # Key Items
 - **HIVEBADGE:** From Bugsy.
 Allows traded POKéMON up to L30 to obey and enables the use of CUT outside of battle.